alexander784/Daily-tips-App-/README.md

 ## Daily Tips App

-This project contains the HTML, CSS and JavaScript code for Daily Tips.
+An interactive app that displays quotes on the webpage This project contains the HTML, CSS and JavaScript code for Daily Tips.

 ## Table of contents